 This graph does not even take into consideration, that all 6 of these brands have recently reduced their partner retail network by taking over partners.

 There are some good reasons to do own retail (Retail Love in Time of Store Closure Cholera), and even more good reasons to do partner retail.
 Besides the obvious ones and that local entrepreneurs are more familiar with local markets, partner distribution is for those that can ‘let go’; those that can allow others to build the consumer relationships, while the brand enjoys watching the partner and coaching its growth.

 Don’t get me wrong, partner distribution doesn’t mean it works without your involvement.
 It needs specialised resources, processes, tools and more and it must be actively managed, like a good marriage.
-There is only growth in quality if you invest in it and the ingredients to organise excellent partner management, were already outlined as the topic of an earlier post (10 Tips for Excellence in Partner Distribution).
+Quality growth only happens if you invest in the ingredients of excellent partner management, a topic outlined in an earlier post (10 Tips for Excellence in Partner Distribution).

-In a way own retail is for the hasty ones, the ‘self and now’ ones, the ones who need sales growth quickly and want to fully control their distribution.
-Partner retail growth is a little profitable (wholesale) growth now, some years of learning, then another surge of growth, when the time is right.
+For starters in monobrand retail, own stores is for the hasty ones, the ‘self and now’ ones, the ones who want sales growth quickly and want to fully control their distribution.
+Partner retail is the ‘capital light’ growth.
+You have a partner investing to build your brand presence, while you coach a quality appearance.
+You gain some years of learning, and when time is right, you take over your partner’s stores.
 So partner distribution allows you to grow three times: with the market entry, over the year in experience, and with the acquisition of your partner.

 Is Your Brand Partner Retail Ready?

 For years the prejudice existed, that only luxury brands could find interested partners to invest in their retail.
 Wrong!
 There is a long list of European and American companies, small, mid-market or value positioned, that were able to grow with partners very successfully.